paypal/dustjs-onload-context/README.md

 #### Options
+* `dust` (*Object*) the dustjs module to be decorated

 * `onload` (*Function*, optional) Provides an alternate `onLoad` implementation to use instead of `dust.onLoad`.
-This could be useful for scenarios in which one wants to intercept calls to the default `dust.onLoad` behavior, modify context and delegate to the default `onLoad` defined elsewhere in the application.
+This could be useful for scenarios in which one wants to intercept calls to the default onLoad behavior, modify context and delegate to the default onLoad defined elsewhere in the application.

 #### Tests